 The overall performance of any sealant system is dependent on the use of proper application methods.
 Any sealant must be applied in a manner that will allow it to stretch in order to compensate for log movement.
-If it is applied too thick, once it cures it won't be able to stretch enough to compensate for the movement and it may tear away from the wood.
+If it is applied too thick, once it cures, it will not be able to stretch enough to compensate for the movement and may tear away from the wood (adhesive failure) or split down the middle of the joint (cohsive failure).
 Think of it like a rubber band.
 A thick rubber band will not stretch as far as a thin one.
-However if the rubber band is too thin, it will break when it is stretched.
+However, if the rubber band is too thin, it will break when it is stretched.
 The same thing applies to sealants.
-If applied too thick, they can't stretch and if too thin they may be weak and will tear when pulled apart.
+If applied too thick, they can not stretch, and if too thin, they may be weak and tear when pulled apart.
 In the case of our sealants the magic number is an applied wet thickness of 3/8".
 When cured this results in the best elongation with maximum strength.